 Objective 4 - This plan stresses the importance of maintaining the natural character of the community when planning for residential growth.
-Future residential developments, whether single or multiple dwellings, should place strong emphasis on the conservation of open space and recreational improvements in private developments in order to maintain the livability of the city.
+Future residential developments should place strong emphasis on the conservation of open space and recreational improvements in private developments in order to maintain the livability of the city.